top of page

 Sunny Fang

 Yu (Sunny) Fang is a data science and political science student at Barnard College, Columbia University.
 Her research employs computational methods to study democratic values, such as media portrayal of geopolitics and online discourse about Taiwan.
 Previously, she has written about the legal and global implications of Taiwan's semiconductor dominance in the Columbia Undergraduate Law Review and the Asia-Pacific Affairs Council Journal of Columbia.
-She hopes to further utilize computational methods to explore the interdependence of technology and society.

 Key themes: Social media and politics